futuraprime/bach-canons/raw.md

 but from this theme, several different “solutions” to the canon can be formed.

 Nearly all canons rely on some amount of delay between the canon’s voices, as in a round.
 The simplest form beyond this also shifts the theme in pitch.
 The solution Bach gave to J.S.
-Walther relies on only these two techniques:
+Walther relies on only these two techniques (the different colors correspond here to different voices):

 [walther]